thinkst/canarytools-docs/docs/console-settings/api.md

       - name: note
         required: true
         type: string
-        description: A note for the token on who/where it is used.
+        description: A note for the Global API key on who/where it is used.
     response: JSON structure with the new Global API key.
+  list:
+    name: List the Global API Keys
+    url: /api/v1/auth_token/list
+    method: GET
+    description: List the Global API Keys in use
+    params:
+      - name: auth_token
+        required: true
+        type: string
+        description: A valid auth token
+    response: A JSON structure with result indicator.
   download:
     name: Download the API Configuration File
+    url: /api/v1/auth_token/download
+    endpoint_deprecated: true
-    url: /api/v1/token/download
+    deprecated_url: /api/v1/token/download
     method: GET
-    description: Download an API token configuration file for use by the Python API.
+    description: Download a Global API key configuration file for use by the Python API.
     params:
       - name: auth_token
         required: true